princesslisa/princesslisa/README.md

 - 👋 Hi, I’m @princesslisa
 - 👀 I’m interested in Automation and Machine learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects involving Python, Machine Learning, Artificial Intelligence and SQL
+- 💞️ I’m looking to collaborate on projects involving Python, Machine Learning, Artificial Intelligence and SQL in Data Science
 - 📫 How to reach me  Email: wrightlisa20829@gmail.com

 <!---